 - I don’t really like to beat up on Donte Stallworth for pleading guilty to DUI manslaughter.
 The guy he ran over and killed was trying to cross a highway at night.
 Stallworth was still drunk at the time so he makes the list.

 - Former director of Browns Pro Personnel Jeremy Green plead guilty to possession of child pornography in 2011.
+Yes, the same Jeremy Green who came up with the single worst take of the 2007 season.

 - Josh Gordon had the entire NFL world take his side over a suspension for repeated substance abuse violations.
 Repaid the favor by almost immediately getting suspended again for violating team rules.